-The full technical report sets out types of interventions that could be implemented to reduce storm releases in Swalecliffe (Whitstable).
-While some actions can be put in place immediately, some will require design and procurement time or trialing.
-Residents should expect to see early interventions autumn 2022, with regular progress updates posted on our website.
+The full technical report sets out types of interventions that could be implemented to reduce storm releases in Margate.
+While some actions can be put into place immediately, some will require design and procurement time or trialing.
+Residents should expect to see early interventions during summer and autumn 2022, with regular progress updates posted on our website.